O-X-L/ansible-opnsense/docs/source/usage/4_develop.rst

 You can find the abstracted logic in:

 * `module_utils/base/multi.py <https://github.com/O-X-L/ansible-opnsense/blob/latest/plugins/module_utils/base/multi.py>`_

 * `module_utils/helper/wrapper.py <https://github.com/O-X-L/ansible-opnsense/blob/latest/plugins/module_utils/helper/wrapper.py>`_

-Modes have to be set-up to support mass-management!
+Modules have to be set-up to support mass-management!

-1. There is some initialization needed inside the :code:`module/<NAME>.py` file!
+* Inside the :code:`module/<NAME>.py` file you need to add the multi-module parameters and optionally callback-functions.

   For an implementation-example see: `modules/alias.py <https://github.com/O-X-L/ansible-opnsense/blob/latest/plugins/modules/alias.py>`_

-2. The abstracted logic uses callback-functions to allow for module-specific handling.
+* The abstracted logic uses callback-functions to allow for module-specific handling.
 All of these are optional!

+  For the full class-template of the callbacks see: `module_utils/base/multi.py - MultiModuleCallbacks <https://github.com/O-X-L/ansible-opnsense/blob/latest/plugins/module_utils/base/multi.py>`_

   * **Build Callback**: